gvansickle/ucg/README.md

 ```
 -->

-### Fedora/CentOS Copr Repository
+### Fedora Copr Repository

-If you are a Fedora or CentOS user, the easiest way to install UniversalCodeGrep is from the Fedora Copr-hosted dnf/yum repository [here](https://copr.fedoraproject.org/coprs/grvs/UniversalCodeGrep).
+If you are a Fedora user, the easiest way to install UniversalCodeGrep is from the Fedora Copr-hosted dnf/yum repository [here](https://copr.fedoraproject.org/coprs/grvs/UniversalCodeGrep).
 Installation is as simple as:

 ```sh
 # Add the Copr repo to your system: